-The course will take place on the Uithof in Utrecht, the Netherlands, on the property of Landgoed Oostbroek.
+The course will take place near Utrecht, the Netherlands, on the property of Landgoed Oostbroek.

 Getting here and around

 By Train to Utrecht